Where should i ski today?

 If you want to have at totally ‘hands off’ holiday then the concierge service is FANTASTIC – especially if you are a group who need to accommodate a lot of different needs.

-CVT (Chamonix Valley Transfers) charge 400 euros a day for a private minibus with a dedicated driver for 10 consecutive hours (for our guests only).
+CVT (Chamonix Valley Transfers) charges approximately 450 euros a day for a private minibus with a dedicated driver for 10 consecutive hours (for our guests only).
 The driver must get two hours off around lunch and it’s in-resort only, so you may have to pay for the going to Italy, but that’s it.
-It sounds expensive, but if you think a private transfer from Geneva costs between 175 and 200 euros one way, in my opinion, it’s actually exceptionally good value.
+It sounds a lot, but if you think a private transfer from Geneva costs 245 euros one way, in my opinion, it’s actually exceptionally good value.

 Your driver will also go above and beyond the call of duty.
 They know the resort and can recommend where best to ski that day, recommend and book a nice restaurant and if there’s something else you fancy doing, just ask.